Reynold4k/Nanopore_MinimumBIO/Pipeline1.5/readme.md

 ```

 ## 2.Change the id_mapping to your/id_mapping_file, you could save the id_mapping file in your previous reference folder if you want to:

+Please note, "Analysis_withoutidmapping.R" does not require the id_mapping object below:

 ```r
 id_mapping <- read.table("path/to/your/reference/idmapping_2024_10_01.tsv",